 Following spells of outside storage in Reading and undercover accommodation at Birchills Depot, Walsall, 212 returned to Bournemouth to operate enthusiasts’ tours on both morning and afternoon on 16 February 1969 and again on the last morning of operations on Sunday 20 April 1969.
 Later in the day 212 was part of the cavalcade of trolleybuses running from The Pier to Mallard Road at the closure of the system.

 Bournemouth 212 (99) waiting patiently for the cavalcade to depart from The Pier on the last journey to Mallard Road depot

 Since then, the bodywork was restored back to original Bournemouth condition and renumbered 99 again.
 It was electrically rewired which led to the discovery of a major traction motor fault.
 A second-hand motor was purchased and fitted.
 Once the motor had been replaced and the electrics tested, the brakes were overhauled and the bodywork was tidied up.
 She was then able to re-enter service at Sandtoft in 2003.

 In 2007, after four years of operation, it was decided to withdraw 99 once again due to further electrical problems and a fault with the upper bodywork which had become apparent.
-It will be the BTS’s next vehicle for work to make it operational again once restoration work on London 1812 and Bournemouth 301 has been completed.
+It will be the BTS’s next vehicle for work to make it operational again once restoration work on Bournemouth 301 has been completed.